Backups #

 • Time Machine

 Time Machine is Apple’s incremental backup software.
 It has a nice interface where you can “go back in time” and look at your files in previous states that I don’t think I have actually ever needed to use.
 It’s slow, but after you pass the hurdle of the initial backup, which can take days, you don’t really notice it and it just works in the background.
+I use it only to backup my ~100GB of documents, since I haven’t had a lot of luck with it backing up photos.

 • borg